dcapwell/scala-tour/src/Structural Types.md

 Awesome!
 The compiler will reject useage of objects that don't looka like a named thing!
 This feels a lot like [Go's interfaces](http://golang.org/doc/effective_go.html#interfaces_and_types) but on the JVM!
 So, how does this work?
 The JVM doesn't have support for this outside of using... reflection!
 Yep, thats how structural types are implemented at runtime; they use reflection.
 Structural types are a very powerful typing system, but since it uses reflection at runtime you will see a performance hit for using them.
 As with most things related to performance, if you use this in the 20% that matter, then switching to multiple methods will give you a boost.

 I tend to find that I use structural types in my test code more often than in my main code.
-Below is a snippet from one of my test cases that work accross multiple case classes that looka alike, but don't share a common trait.
+Below is a snippet from one of my test cases that work across multiple case classes that looka alike, but don't share a common trait.

 ```scala
 type Idable = {